learn-co-curriculum/westworld-command-center-react/README.md

 1. Clicking a `Host` selects them with a red border and displays their information in the `HostInfo` component.
 Styling has been given via classNames (see Host component).
 2. Only one `Host` can be selected at a time.
 3. Only one `Host` can exist on the screen at a time.
-If they're in `Cold Storage` then they're not on the `WestworldMap` and visa versa.
+If they're in `Cold Storage` then they're not on the `WestworldMap` and vice versa.
 4. If a host's `active` attribute is set to `false` then they are decommissioned and should appear in `ColdStorage`.
 The `HostInfo` radio button should reflect this as well, reading "Active" if `active: true` and "Decomissioned" if `active: false`.
 5. The Area dropdown should be pre-selected with the area the host is currently in, even if they are in `ColdStorage`.
 6. If a host is Active, selecting a new area from the dropdown should move that host to the corresponding area.
 If the host is Decommissioned they should not be able to leave `ColdStorage`, but their `area` attribute/dropdown should still update.
-7. Setting a hosts toggle to Decommissioned should immediately remove them from their area and place them in `ColdStorage`.
+7. Setting a host's toggle to Decommissioned should immediately remove them from their area and place them in `ColdStorage`.

 Checkpoint 6: Limit Hosts
 --------------------------